mailias/maven-excel-macro-export-plugin/README.md

 # Maven Plugin for extracting VBA scripts from an Excel file

 Please note that this is just an example plugin not meant to be used in production as-is.
 It supports only one file.
 And it lacks good error handling.
-However it can simply be adjusted to your needs.

 Example: Excel file my_excel.xlsm: